Brazil hospitals pushed to limit as COVID-19 death toll soars | Health

 In Porto Alegre in southern Brazil, the main reference hospital for COVID-19 stopped admitting new cases because all its ICU beds were taken.
 A Reuters photographer saw patients on respirators crowding emergency rooms.
 "This is a warning.
 We've reached capacity and people need to become aware of how bad the situation is," said Claudio Oliveira, director of the Conceiçao Hospital.
 It was the first time the hospital has turned away patients since the H1N1 epidemic in 2009.

 Oliveira told reporters the hospital closed its doors to avoid the collapse of care for the COVID patients there.
-The Health Ministry on Wednesday reported a record 2,286 deaths from COVID-19 in the last 24 hours, as new infections rose by 79,876.
+The death toll from COVID-19 for the last 24 hours surpassed 2,000 for the second time, the Health Ministry said on Thursday, with 2,233 dead and new infections rising by 75,412.

 The far-right president attacked governors for the lockdowns again on Thursday, including Sao Paulo state's move to ban soccer matches.
 He said they were increasing poverty with a medicine that was worse than the virus.
 "How long can we stand this lockdown irresponsibility?
 You close everything and you destroy millions of jobs.
 Lockdown is not a cure," Bolsonaro said in a video address to a business group with Economy Minister Paulo Guedes at his side.